 Creativity, collaboration, persuasion, and emotional intelligence are the top soft skills employers are looking for according to LinkedIn.
 Unfortunately, job seekers miss the mark.
 Job seekers often struggle with how to convey these soft skills on their resume.
 But STAR stories and listing accomplishments can go a long way to help you clarify the right skills. did list communication skills as a top skillset, they missed the mark in the other top skills they reported, which were leadership and teamwork.

 You’ve learned as much as you can about the company, but what else can you do to win over the employer?
 HR professionals say to bring a portfolio of your work.
 Yet only 19% of job seekers used this approach to stand out in their search.

 Find Someone to Refer You

 You are missing out on job opportunities by not identifying someone inside the company to refer you for a job.
-While job boards are the primary focus of your job search, 71% of HR professionals surveyed rated employee referrals as the best source for finding candidates.
-Yet only 7% of job seekers surveyed said referrals were their top source for finding a job.
+While job boards are the primary focus of your job search, the majority of employers cited employee referrals as the best source for finding candidates.
+Yet few job seekers leverage referrals as their top source for finding a job.